lwade/eucalyptus-admin-tools/README.md

 components in the cloud.
 The intent is to also allow the user to specify an _expected_ topology of their cloud, in which case the validator should also report any discrepancies.

+### euca-validator configuration

+euca-validator can be configured using environment variables or eucadmin.conf

+eucadmin.conf:
+If /etc/eucadmin/eucadmin.conf exists, or if the "-c" option is given to specify a config file, the following settings can be specified:

+* eucalyptus - The standard variable for determining the "root" of the eucalyptus installation.
+* validator_config_path - A colon-separated list of YAML files.
+Each file should have the same hierarchy: a dictionary of dictionaries of lists.
+Top-level keys are stages, second-level keys are components, and each second-level value is a list of checks.
+These files are merged at run-time, and thus each additional configuration may add checks, but it cannot remove checks specified by a previous config file.
+* valiadator_script_path - A colon-separated list of directories.
+These
+directories will be searched in order for validator scripts.
+You may override a default script by simply creating a script with the same name in a directory with higher precedence.

+Environment variables (which override the eucadmin.conf settings):

+* EUCALYPTUS (overrides eucalyptus, described above)
+* EUCA_VALIDATOR_CFG_PATH (overrides validator_config_path above)
+* EUCA_VALIDATOR_SCRIPT_PATH (overrides validator_script_path above)

 ### Writing a validator script